Pronunciation of 'Cucurbitaceae'

 English (United States)

-A family of plants including cucumbers, pumpkins, melons, and gourds.
+A family of flowering plants commonly known as the gourd or squash family, which includes cucumbers, pumpkins, melons, and zucchinis.